llandritsch/Meal-and-grocery-list-builder/timeLog.md

 * Crud functionality for recipes with One to many relationship between Users and Recipes
 * RecipesDAO added
 * Unit Tests added for RecipesDAO
+### Week 6
+#### Time: 12.62 hours
+#### Worked weekly course work on indie project
+* added jsp's to display user data
+* researched how to implement angular for front end
+* tested project structure with angular on side project
+* researched using vue and vue materials instead of angular.
+* researched deployment with angular/vue options.